Patent prosecution

 The rules and laws governing patent prosecution are often laid out in manuals released by the Patent Offices of various governments, such as the Manual of Patent Examining Procedure (MPEP) in the United States, or the Manual of Patent Office Practice (MOPOP) in Canada.
+The formalities and substantive requirements for filing patent applications and for granting patents vary from one country or region to the other.